phivk/gradu.al/content/sessions/current/lessons-learned-from-past-and-current-gftw-projects-test.md

 ---
 **Description of event**

-Invitees are people who have learned from previous cohorts and current projects so we can share how best to implement web monetization into our projects.
+We would love to invite any current or past GftW grantees to share some insights on things we have learned about Web Monetization so far.
+Any lessons gathered out of previous cohorts or current projects are welcome so together we can figure out how best to implement web monetization into our projects!

-To be edited further
+Feel free to use the collaborative doc for further participation.